 I think DIC were referring to stock investment write-downs for that amount rather than property or land revaluation.
 Until 2008 Q4 financial statements are released, we won't know what the details are (which I guess is a reason why companies issue press releases without financial statements - to hide financial data from their owners).
 Unless someone wants to ask DIC .

 In all the times I've asked a company a question and/or for financial statements, I've rarely received a response, let alone a favorable one.
 Most of the time I'm told to wait or vist the market website.
 So I don't bother anymore but I'll have another try with DIC.
-I'll update here if I get any response. _________________ Please read forum posting guidelines
+I'll update here if I get any response. _________________ Please read forum posting guidelines, especially if you have been deactivated.

 I must say sharewadi is doing a great job for us novices in investments-